fusiongyro/conlang/README.md

 but the grammar is so loose there's no a priori way to determine which translation is correct--the human must supply that information.

-The problem gets worse with longer sentences: "Darkness goes inside of me"
+The problem gets worse with longer sentences: "Darkness goes inside of me":

     tokipona:  ?- tokipona([pimeja, li, tawa, insa, kon, mi], X).
     X = predicate([], [], noun_phrase(noun(pimeja, [])), noun_predicate(noun(tawa, []), [pp(insa, noun(kon, [mi]))])) ;